kyma-project/serverless/docs/user/00-50-limitations.md

 Serverless controller doesn't build or serve Functions using its allocated runtime resources.
 It delegates this work to the dedicated Kubernetes workloads.
 It schedules (build-time) jobs to build the Function Docker image and (runtime) Pods to serve them once they are built.
 Refer to the [architecture](/docs/user/04-10-architecture.md) diagram for more details.

-Having this in mind Serverless controller does not require horizontal scaling.
+Having this in mind Serverless Controller does not require horizontal scaling.
 It scales vertically up to the `160Mi` of memory and `500m` of CPU time.

 ## Limitation for the number of Functions